Yanzongzi/GNN-For-localization/README.md

 * torch 1.7.1

 # Contact
-If you have any questions, feel free to contact Wenzhong Yan through Email (219019024@link.cuhk.edu.cn) or Github issues.
+If you have any questions, feel free to contact Wenzhong Yan through Email (wenzhongyan@link.cuhk.edu.cn) or Github issues.
 Pull requests are highly welcomed!

 # Cite this paper
 If you find this repository useful in your research, please consider citing the following paper: